Regents Policy 5402: Policy Generally Prohibiting Contracting for Services

 The University will utilize its employees to perform covered services that have been customarily performed by University employees to the greatest extent possible before resorting to the use of private contractors to provide such services.
 Contracting for covered services only is permissible under the limited circumstances described in this policy or under other circumstances where contracting out is required by law, Federal requirement, contract or grant requirement, or court decision or orders.

 1. In-sourcing Contracted Workers: The University is committed to using University employees to perform covered services, and to providing employment opportunities to workers who have been providing covered services to the University.
-No later than February 15, 2020, the University shall identify covered services that have been provided on a continuous basis for 12 months or more through service contracts and shall, to the fullest extent possible, in-source that work to be provided by University employees.
-Individuals employed by service contractors who have provided those services to the University on a continuous basis for 12 months or more may request to be converted to University employment.
+No later than February 15, 2020, the University shall identify covered services that have been provided on a continuous basis for twelve (12) months or more through service contracts and shall, to the fullest extent possible, in-source that work to be provided by University employees.
+Individuals employed by service contractors who have provided those services to the University on a continuous basis for twelve (12) months or more may request to be converted to University employment.
 Requests should be submitted to the location's Employee/Labor Relations Manager.
 The University shall establish implementation guidelines by no later than February 15, 2020.

-2. General Prohibition on Contracting Out: Under this policy, contracting for covered services only is permitted where contracting out is required by law, Federal requirement, contract or grant requirement, or court decisions or orders, or under the following limited, exigent circumstances that comply with the State's requirements in Government Code section 19130:
+2. General Prohibition on Contracting Out: Under this policy, contracting for covered services only is permitted where contracting out is required by law, Federal requirement, contract or grant requirement, or court decisions or orders, or under the following limited, exigent circumstances that comply with the state's requirements in Government Code section 19130:

 1. The services are needed to address an emergency.
 An emergency may include, but is not limited to, the need to prevent the stoppage of University operations or to ensure the continuous operations of University medical centers.